MarcialRosales/rabbitmq-transfer-messages/README.md

     ```

   - Both `OKR` clusters have a federation queue link with an upstream RabbitMQ cluster called `ART`.
 This federation link forwards messages from `ART` cluster to the `OKR` cluster which has consumer applications.
-    > We have skipped the exact details of how messages are forwarded.
-Check out RabbitMQ federation docs if you want to know more about it.
+    > We are not going to deploy the ART cluster as it is not necessary.

     ```